Metric Noise Resource (MNR)

 Methodology

-The MNR methodology aims to minimize the resources \(\mathcal{R}\) required by a quantum computer to reach a specific target metric \(\mathcal{M}\) and to identify/analyse non-trivial trade-offs between the parameters under study.
+The MNR methodology aims to minimize the resources \(\mathcal{R}\) required by a quantum computer to reach a specific target metric \(\mathcal{M}\) and to identify/analyse non-trivial tradeoffs between the parameters under study.
 This minimization is done with respect to the determined control parameters.

 Component dependancy in the Metric Noise Resource (MNR) methodology.